pubnub/js-chat/README.md

 Chat SDK is written in TypeScript and relies on the existing [JavaScript SDK](https://www.pubnub.com/docs/sdks/javascript).

-It's framework-agnostic and lets you build client- or server-side chat apps using any JavaScript-based framework, like:
+It's framework-agnostic and lets you build client-side or server-side chat apps using any JavaScript-based framework, like:

 - React
 - React Native